 Spongiform Encephalopathy: Causes and Treatments

 Spongiform encephalopathy refers to a family of diseases known as transmissible spongiform encephalopathies (TSEs), which affect both humans and animals.
 The hallmark of these diseases is the presence of prions, misfolded proteins that induce abnormal folding of normal cellular prion proteins.
-This abnormal folding leads to brain damage, characterized by the formation of sponge-like holes in neural tissue, resulting in cognitive decline, motor dysfunction, and ultimately, death.

-Causes of Spongiform Encephalopathy
+What Causes Spongiform Encephalopathy?

 The primary cause of spongiform encephalopathy is the accumulation of prions in the brain.
 Prions are infectious agents composed of protein, devoid of nucleic acids, and they propagate by inducing misfolding of normal prion proteins found in neural tissue.
 This misfolding results in protein aggregates that disrupt normal cellular function and lead to neurodegeneration.